 You probably already know that changes in the weather, as well as extreme temperatures can contribute to a COPD flare up.
-This is a generalization, as some people are more effected by wet weather, very humid or very hot weather, while others are worse during the cold months.
+This is a generalization, as some people are more affected by wet weather, very humid or scorching weather, while others are worse during the cold months.

-Since winter is on its way in the Norther Hemisphere, we're going to cover exactly why and how cold air can cause a COPD flare up.
-There are also ways to avoid having problems if you have to leave the house during a cold snap, because unfortunately, no one can simply hibernate and avoid winter altogether.
+Since winter is on its way in the Northern Hemisphere, we're going to cover precisely why and how cold air can cause a COPD flare-up.
+There are also ways to avoid having problems if you have to leave the house during a cold snap because unfortunately, no one can hibernate and avoid winter altogether.

-Or perhaps you enjoy going outside during the winter and want to go skiing, or build a snow man?
+Alternatively, perhaps you enjoy going outside during the winter and want to go skiing, or build a snowman?
 Knowing why your lungs can react badly to cold weather due to your COPD can help you avoid shortness of breath or a trip to the hospital.

 During cold weather, people with chronic lung conditions can experience extra tightness in the airways, due to irritation from too much cold air.
 This happens the most when COPD patients spend too much time outdoors when the temperature is below freezing.
 The colder it is, the more trouble you will likely have.

-Cold is very drying to mucous membranes, causing the lungs to become irrirated and enflamed.
+Cold is very drying to mucous membranes, causing the lungs to become irritated and inflamed.
 More sputum is produced in the airways, which is your worst enemy when it comes to COPD.

-This can also happen if you are overexherting yourself when the weather is chilly, but not quite below freezing.
+This can also happen if you are overexerting yourself when the weather is chilly, but not entirely below freezing.
 Generally, below 32 degrees Fahrenheit, you should be outdoors for no longer than 20 minutes, as long as you are dressed appropriately.